rmetzler/NoSQL-for-Dependable-Systems/README.md

 different configuration.

 We set up Alice and Bob as Replica Pair.
 Another MongoDB instance "Charles" was used as Arbiter (Quorum Device).
-MongoDB choose the first one (Alice) to be the Master and Bob the Slave.
+MongoDB choosed the first one (Alice) to be the Master and Bob the Slave.
 Now we pushed 1000 data records into Alice.

 Then we stopped Alice in 3 ways: